A Lifelong Journey

 Given that Diversity-Threads is dedicated to the subject of Diversity and its Threads, the discussion of social constructs can’t be ignored.
 Therefore, a more in-depth understanding of social constructs requires critical examination.
 In order to achieve this goal, we need to listen and speak with a broad sense of knowledge and understanding rather than snippets of talking points overheard by one-sided radio or cable talk show hosts on NPR, CNN, MSNBC or FoxNews.

 The stakes are too high – beyond audience ratings.
 Lives are on the line – children’s lives.
-The tenets of democracy, justice and decency are on the line.
+The tenets of democracy, justice, rule of law, civility and decency are on the line.
 Citizenship itself is under MRI scrutiny.

 It comes down to personal awareness – personal courage – personal integrity of what we think America is and should be.
 America – calling out to each of us as it has done in the past – not waiting for the 4th to wave a flag, echo truncated talking points.
 It now asks for much more… to do violence to our constructed souls.